 05. Brew Time

-The length of time the coffee stays in contact with the water affects the level of extraction, which is the process of drawing the flavour compounds from roasted and ground coffee.
+The length of time the coffee stays in contact with the water affects the level of extraction, which is the process of drawing the flavor compounds from roasted and ground coffee.
 These compounds are not all extracted at the same time.
 First up are the fruity and acidic notes, followed by sweetness and balance, and lastly bitterness.
-As a result the brew time produces different coffee flavours.
+As a result the brew time produces different coffee flavors.

 When the coffee is brewed for a shorter time, fruity, sweet, and spicy notes are emphasised, along with brightness, which coffee tasters refer to as acidity.

 Coffee brewed for a longer time will have a fuller-bodied and thicker taste as the compounds that create sweetness and acidity will be overwhelmed.

 During extraction, water draws the flavor from the coffee grounds.
 The temperature of the water is an essential part of the process because if the water is too hot you risk an over extraction, resulting in a bitter tasting coffee, and if the water is too cold, under extraction may occur leaving a weaker, sour-tasting coffee.
 As part of the research, we found within our temperature testing range of 188-200°F (87-93°C) there wasn’t a significant flavor difference, but coffee connoisseurs might appreciate the flavor subtleties.